 Adam D. Hill is a music educator and percussionist in the Chicagoland area.
 He received a B.A. in Music Education from VanderCook College of Music with an emphasis in percussion under the instruction of Kevin Lepper and Dr. Charlie Menghini.
 At Romeoville High School in Romeoville, Illinois, Hill is the director of percussion, assistant band director, and teaches jazz band, music technology, music theory, and guitar.
 Adam is also a member of the music faculty at University of St. Francis in the Music Technology program.
 He founded Pioneer Indoor, and is the Executive director of Pí Percussion Inc. an independent marching percussion ensemble and has lead the ensemble to multiple WGI medals as their Executive Director.
 Hill spent ten seasons as a member of the Chicago Bears drumline and is currently the director of the Chicago Bulls “Stampede“ Drumline.
 He was a member of Pioneer Drum and Bugle Corps and spent several seasons as their percussion coordinator, caption head, and arranger.
 Hill placed within the top ten for snare drum solo contest in Drum Corp International, Drum Corps Midwest, and PASIC.
 In 2002, he placed second in the DCI snare drum solo competition.
 Hill received the “Dr. Rosanne Rosenthal Excellence in Teaching Award” from Vandercook College of Music, the “Natalie Stukas Hearing Conservation Award”, and named a Pillar of the Community in Valley View School District.
 He has also performed at large music festivals such as Lollapalooza and North Coast Music Festival.
 Adam Hill is an active music arranger, judge, clinician, and performer in the midwest.
 He proudly endorses Innovative Percussion, Evans, TAMA Drums, Sabian cymbals, Gon Bops Percussion, and Etymotic ear protection.

 Steven Vonderohe is a musician, educator, and composer in the southwest suburbs of Chicago who is devoted to sharing and advancing the art of percussion music.
-Since receiving his Bachelors degree in music education from VanderCook College of Music, he has taught percussion to students ranging from Elementary school to college level.
-This will be Steven’s third year as an educator for Pi Percussion.
-Currently, he teaches private lessons and front ensemble at Romeoville High School as well as the front ensemble and drum line at Lockport Township High School.
-Some past experiences include four years with Minooka Community High School’s Indoor Percussion Ensemble, two summers with Arlington Heights District 25 middle school band camp, and one year of private lessons in Chicago through VanderCook’s community program.
-As a performer, he has played with orchestras, chamber ensembles, jazz combos, pop/rock bands, drum lines, choirs, and musical productions.
-Steven is a seasoned performer in the Drum Corps activity, where he spent five seasons playing marimba with the Blue Stars Drum & Bugle Corps.
-He is also an alumni of the Pi Percussion organization, where he was a member of the ensemble from 2011-2015.
+Since receiving his Bachelors degree in music education from VanderCook College of Music, he has taught percussion and piano to students ranging from Elementary school to college level.
+This will be Steven’s fourth year as an educator and second year composing music for Pi Percussion.
+He has taught many percussion ensembles in the Chicago suburbs including Romeoville High School, Minooka Community High School, and Lockport Township High School, and has even spent a summer teaching the Pacific Crest Drum and Bugle corps as a Front Ensemble and Private lesson instructor .
+Steven is a seasoned performer, and has performed around Chicago as a freelance drum set player and percussionist for pop bands, orchestras, choirs, and has even done a season with the Chicago Bull's Stampede.
+He has also performed many seasons in the marching activity with the Blue Stars Drum and Bugle Corps, and is an active alumni of the Pi Percussion organization where he was a member from 2011-2015.

 Cory went to Minooka High School and spent his early performing years with their WGI group.
 He then went on to march Blue Stars, Pioneer Indoor, and Rhythm X. After aging out, he taught at Minooka and Shadow DBC.
 He spends his spare time doing arts and crafts, as well as playing disc golf.
 Currently, he is the percussion director at Joliet West High School.